n2oblife/OpenNMT-py_deeplima/README.md

 bash onmt_training.sh --train <path/to/training/set.conllu> --dev <path/to/validation/set.conllu> --fields <task> --config <path/to/config/file.yaml> --build <bool>
 ```

 This script will both prepare the dataset and launch the training according to the config file.
+It will also enable to launch the script to download the vocab for trankit.
 There is an example of a config file with comments to help build it from scratch.

 ## Training